Understanding Man Overboard (MOB) Recovery Equipment & Methods (2026 Guide)

 High Freeboard Man Overboard Recovery

-Where direct boarding is not practical due to high freeboard or the layout of the vessel, mechanical lifting systems are used in combination with high-sided rescue equipment such as an SB Rescue Sling for vertical recovery or a cradle recovery stretcher for horizontal recovery, ensuring controlled and secure casualty handling.
+Where direct boarding is not practical due to high freeboard or vessel layout, mechanical lifting systems are used to recover casualties from the water in a controlled manner.
+This may involve high-sided rescue equipment such as rescue slings or lifting strops for vertical extraction, or rescue cradles and recovery stretchers for horizontal or near-horizontal recovery, ensuring safe handling and transfer to deck.

 This method is common on: